ArmanMoussavi1/simkit/README.md

 ## About

-**SimKit** is an updated and modernized version of [AutoMD](https://github.com/zwu27/automd), originally created by Zhenghao Wu.
-This project builds upon AutoMD's foundation with significant improvements to:
+**SimKit** is an updated and modernized version of [AutoMD]([https://github.com/zwu27/automd](https://github.com/Chenghao-Wu/automd)), originally created by Zhenghao Wu.
+This project builds upon AutoMD's original foundation with significant improvements to:

 - Code structure and organization
 - Error handling and validation